twboom/HTMLComPyle/README.md

 # HTMLComPyle
-A static site generator in Python, but badly made
+A static site generator in Python, but badly made...